AnujSsStw/data_scrap/README.md

 ### Data Storage and Export

 Facilities to store scraped data in a structured format such as JSON, or a database.
-Additionally, the ability to export the data for further analysis or integration with other systems.
+Additionally, the ability to export the data for further analysis.

 ### User-Friendly Interface